ASPP/pelita/doc/source/writing_player.rst

 Here we can see that this simply calls the method ``get_legal_moves(pos)`` which is provided by ``CTFUniverse``.
 We also see one of the convenience properties used in the ``bfs_food()`` method: ``current_pos`` which returns the current position of the bot.
-Let have a look at this:
+Let's have a look at this:

 .. literalinclude:: ../../pelita/player.py
    :pyobject: AbstractPlayer.current_pos